Smart Recirculation Control 32 – Installation Guide

 (1) Wiring Harness with RJ-45, RJ-14, and JST connectors

-Items Note Included: You will need the following items for installation that are not included.
+Items Not Included: You will need the following items for installation that are not included.

 If this test fails, disconnect all connections and inspect the wires to ensure they are not broken or loose and that the pins in the Y connector are not pushed to one side or the other.

 NOTE: If the controller light blinks fast red, the issue is with a temperature sensor connection at the Y connector.
-Sometimes it helps to wiggle the RJ-14 connector as you insert them to ensure the pins drop into the slot in the connector and make solid contact.
-Reconnect all connections and re-test.
+See Troubleshooting Symptom 1.

 Please read over the following detailed instructions.
 If you are not comfortable with any part of them, please contact a licensed plumber to perform the installation.